kbermude/test_IOET/README.md

 ## Solution:
 <br>
-  First identify the faculties acronym, the locations of the elements were extracted from the page, separate from the main file were the functions to be used are.
+  Identify the faculties acronym, the locations of the elements were extracted from the page, separate from the main file were the functions to be used are.
 Its exercise was solved using Page Object Model.